ARPA-SIMC/CRITERIA1D/README.md

 - [Qt libraries](https://www.qt.io/download-qt-installer): Qt 5.x or following is needed (download also QtCharts and Qt 5 Compatibility Module for Qt6.x).

 Only for CRITERIA GEO:
-- [NetCDF library](https://www.unidata.ucar.edu/downloads/netcdf/): on Windows download and install NetCDF 4.x (32 or 64 bit version, depending on your compiler), then set Netcdf installation path (e.g C:\Program Files\netCDF 4.7.1) in NC4_INSTALL_DIR system variable.
+- [NetCDF library](https://www.unidata.ucar.edu/downloads/netcdf/): on Windows download and install NetCDF 4.x (32 or 64 bit version, depending on your compiler), then set Netcdf installation path (e.g C:\Program Files\netCDF 4.7.1) in the *NC4_INSTALL_DIR* system variable.

 Build:
-- ALL PLATFORMS: please read the info in the first lines of the script
-- LINUX: run deploy/CRITERIA1D_build_Linux.sh
+- LINUX: run *deploy/CRITERIA1D_build_Linux.sh*
-- WINDOWS (Visual Studio compiler): run deploy/CRITERIA1D_build_MSVC_bat
+- WINDOWS (Visual Studio compiler): run *deploy/CRITERIA1D_build_MSVC_bat*
-- WINDOWS (MinGW compiler): run deploy/CRITERIA1D_build_MinGW_bat
+- WINDOWS (MinGW compiler): *run deploy/CRITERIA1D_build_MinGW_bat*
 - MACOS: TODO
+- ALL platforms: please read the information in the first few lines of the script.

 The distribution will be created in the directory deploy/CRITERIA1D